cappelletto/videostrip/CONTRIBUTING.md

 * Include a description of changes and a reference to any related issue (e.g., Fixes #23).
 * Use as reference `conventional commits`.
 See https://www.conventionalcommits.org/en/v1.0.0/
 * Ensure code is well formatted (e.g., run `clang-format`).
+* Run `clang-tidy` locally for static analysis.
+Pre-commit hooks are available to automate checks and ensure consistency.
 * Make sure that CI (Linux + Windows) passes.
 You can try first building and testing locally and then Github Actions can be used for testing the rest of the OS-matrix

 ## Licensing of Contributions